 Comfort: Let candidates get comfortable before the real deal.
 For instance, if you’re using AI video software, pick one that lets them practice before their interview.

-Communication: Be open and transparent about what data is being collected, who will be able to access it, and how it will be used so candidates don’t feel thrown off by the presence of an unknown AI entity.
-Also, provide candidates with detailed feedback where possible so they don’t feel like a bot is making random hiring decisions.
+Communication: Be open and transparent about what data is being collected, who will be able to access it, and how it will be used.

-The best approach is to use AI selectively in your interview processes.
-Moreover, complementing AI interview tools with objective talent assessments on TestGorilla is a great way to take advantage of the technology while reducing bias, so you can have the best of both worlds.
+The best approach is to use AI intentionally and carefully in your interview processes.
+Using AI interview tools alongside objective talent evaluations with TestGorilla is a great way to take advantage of the technology while ensuring and comprehensive evaluation for all of your candidates.

 Why not try TestGorilla for free, and see what happens when you put skills first.